Skip to content

 2. link / unlink — bidirectional.
 When a linked process exits abnormally, the signal propagates to its peers.

-4. monitor(watcher, target) -> MonitorRef — one-directional, non-fatal: the watcher just receives a Received::Down { reference, pid, reason }.
+4. monitor(watcher, target) -> MonitorRef — one-directional, non-fatal: the watcher receives Received::Down { reference, pid, reason } and decides what to do.

 5. set_trap_exit(pid, true) — converts incoming exit signals into Received::Exit { from, reason } mailbox messages instead of killing the receiver.
-This is what lets a supervisor survive its children.
+This is what lets a supervisor survive its children crashing.

-6. Exit cascadesexit(pid, reason) propagates along links with a staged reason, so a crash can tear down a linked subtree exactly like the BEAM.
+6. Exit cascadesexit(pid, reason) propagates along links with a staged reason, tearing down a linked subtree exactly as Erlang's BEAM does.

 rust